This article provides a quick overview of the Tile Margin option that can be used as part of the rasterization process in MapTiler Server.

 MapTiler platform.
 MapTiler Data is prepared in the way, to not have issues like that, although they may occur with the data coming from other sources.

-Note: Rasterization is fully supported on Windows and Linux.
-Mac users requiring rasterization can use Docker image.
+Rasterization is only supported on Windows and Linux.
+Mac users have to use Docker image.

 What is it?